 These procedures do not affect HMRC’s ability to seize goods.
 In normal circumstances a trader will be able to reclaim seized goods when they have paid the CCEP and the duty and import VAT that is due.
 See ‘Customs seizures’.

 CCEPs do not apply to offences involving prohibited or restricted goods.
 In these instances, criminal proceedings will be taken.
-Read about prohibited and restricted goods on the HMRC website.

 When HMRC believes a trader has contravened regulations, they may send a warning letter.

 For some irregularities a direct CCP may be considered appropriate.
 These are issued for serious errors or where HMRC has given clear written advice which has been ignored.
 Each case is looked at on its own merit and most cases would not result in a direct penalty being issued.